 Programs in Fortran 90 usually use the suffix f90.
 To compile program pr.f90 on a Unix system, type:

 f90 pr.f90

 where f90 is the name of the fortran 90 compiler.
-Some systems use a different name (e.g., ifort in a popular Intel compiler).
+Some systems use a different name (e.g., ifort in a popular Intel compiler or gfortran for the GNU Fortran compiler).

-To execute, type: a.out
+To execute, type: